Another year, another bingo challenge! No need to reinvent the wheel, I’m copying everything from last year’s post by @bungakushoujo ![]()

 How It Works!

-Past prompts for future reference, roughly organised by categories:
+Past prompts that will be voted on this year, roughly organised by categories:

 Genre / Plot / Adaptation